OsAlansari/CS333-Assignment2/README.md

 # CS333-Assignment2
-This repository contains the HTML & CSS files with our solution.
+This repository contains the PHP & CSS files with our solution.

 ## Done by  :
   Osama Anwar Alansari      202103778<br>